 Nicole has been narrating her life in her head since she acquired speech and started writing short stories in fourth grade.
 She wrote her first full length novel when she was a junior in high school, and it took approximately fifteen stabs at novel writing before she found her voice and began writing books worth reading.
 Her first book, a YA novel titled Little Girls Dream Big was published in January 2014, and “Frozen Heart Thawing,” a historical romance novella, was published as part of an anthology in October 2014.
+“To Love A Scotsman,” another historical romance novella that is sort of like if the Bourne Identity was about a Scottish heroine, was published in March 2017.
 Currently, she writes everything from children’s stories to screenplays to punchy short stories, but her favorite medium is full length novels.

 Nicole currently lives in Myrtle Beach, SC with Rogue, her cat, and her boyfriend, who the traitorous cat seems to like more.
 She is writing and spending as much time as possible at the beach while performing her duties as a social worker.
 She enjoys reading, being rabidly fanatic about Kansas City sports teams and constantly complaining about how terrible they are, traveling, joining rewards clubs, and yo-yo dieting.